-- (1) This rule has effect for the purposes of section 6 (3) of the Law, and applies to the provision or proposed provision by a retailer of customer retail services to 2 or more business premises (the relevant premises) of a business customer, where: - (a) the customer is or would be a small customer in relation to at least one of the relevant premises; and - (b) the aggregate of the actual or estimated annual consumption level for the relevant premises is higher than: - (i) in the case of electricity-the upper consumption threshold prescribed by the Regulations in relation to electricity; or - (ii) in the case of gas-the upper consumption threshold prescribed by the Regulations in relation to gas. - (2) The retailer and the business customer may enter into an agreement in writing to the effect that: - (a) the relevant premises are to be treated as aggregated for the purposes of Division 3 of this Part, Part 2 of these Rules and Part 2 of the Law; and - (b) if the parties so agree: - (i) Division 3 of this Part and Part 2 of these Rules; or - (ii) provisions of Division 3 of this Part and Part 2 of these Rules as specified in the agreement; or do not apply to the relationship between the retailer and the business customer in relation to the relevant premises.
+- (1) This rule has effect for the purposes of section 6 (3) of the Law, and applies to the provision or proposed provision by a retailer of customer retail services to 2 or more business premises (the relevant premises) of a business customer, where: - (a) the customer is or would be a small customer in relation to at least one of the relevant premises; and - (b) the aggregate of the actual or estimated annual consumption level for the relevant premises is higher than: - (i) in the case of electricity-the upper consumption threshold prescribed by the Regulations in relation to electricity; or - (ii) in the case of gas-the upper consumption threshold prescribed by the Regulations in relation to gas. - (2) The retailer and the business customer may enter into an agreement in writing to the effect that: - (a) the relevant premises are to be treated as aggregated for the purposes of Division 3 of this Part, Part 2 of these Rules and Part 2 of the Law; and - (b) if the parties so agree:

+- (i) Division 3 of this Part and Part 2 of these Rules; or - (ii) provisions of Division 3 of this Part and Part 2 of these Rules as specified in the agreement; or - (iii) clauses 7.8.10A, 7.8.10B or 7.8.10C of the NER as specified in the agreement, do not apply to the relationship between the retailer and the business customer in relation to the relevant premises.